sphinx-doc/sphinx/doc/usage/restructuredtext/domains.rst

    This is rendered as:

    .. js:function:: $.getJSON(href, callback[, errback])
+      :noindex:

       :param string href: An URI to the location of the resource.
       :param callback: Gets called with the object.
       :param errback:
           Gets called in case the request fails.
 And a lot of other text so we need multiple lines.
       :throws SomeError: For whatever reason in that case.
       :returns: Something.

 .. rst:directive:: .. js:method:: name(signature)